 There are times when the bid cost of a capital project comes in higher than that authorized in the bond resolution.
 What to do?
-A special form of bond resolution known as an "additional money" bond resolution may be adopted if it is desired by the County Legislature to finance the increased cost.
+A special form of bond resolution known as an "additional money" bond resolution may be adopted if it is desired by the Board of Education to finance the increased cost.
+This is subject to the same voting requirements in the same order as for the initial financing.
 Such a resolution does not amend the existing bond resolution (if monies have already been borrowed under it); rather, it supplements the existing bond resolution and the new plan of financing refers the prior bond resolution.
-It is subject to all the same rules as other bond resolutions and the period of probable usefulness ("PPU") for the additional costs runs from the first borrowing under the existing bond resolution.
-Compare this with providing funding for phases of a single large capital project: some projects, generally large ones, have separate construction phases and it is possible to authorize the financing one phase at a time especially since the cost of later phases may be dependent on how the earlier phase(s) work out.
-Note that this method of authorization can put larger projects at risk mid-construction if later bond authorizations fail to get the requisite legislative approval.
+It is subject to all the same rules as other bond resolution.
+Compare this with providing funding for phases of a single large capital project: some projects, generally large ones, have separate construction phases and it is possible to authorize the financing one phase at a time especially the cost of later phases may be dependent on how the earlier phase(s) work out.
+Note that this method of authorization can put larger projects at risk mid-construction if later bond authorizations fail to get the requisite approval.